 As provided in 2 CFR Part 200.1, cost sharing or matching means the portion of project costs not paid by Federal funds or contributions.
-Consistent with the authorizing statute in the Save our Seas 2.0 Act Section 302(a), cost sharing and matching funds are not required under this competition.
+Consistent with the authorizing statute in SOS 2.0 Section 302(a), cost sharing and matching funds are not required under this competition.
 As provided in 2 CFR Part 200.1, voluntary committed cost sharing is when an applicant voluntarily proposes to legally commit to provide costs or contributions to support the project when a cost share is not required.